33 Things People Say If They Want to Cheat

 “Why don’t we try something new in bed tonight?”

 If your significant other is looking to spice things up in the bedroom, it could be an indication that they find the current situation to be lackluster and unsatisfactory.
 And while it’s good that they’re still trying to salvage the relationship you have, this could also be a sign that your partner is considering finding satisfaction elsewhere.
 And if you think your sex life is a little too boring, try these 10 Moves That Will Save Your Relationship.

 “Let’s try (insert new position here).”

 Again, your partner trying new things in bed isn’t necessarily a bad thing.
 But if they’re suddenly showing up in the bedroom with moves you’ve never seen before, you may want to question what—or who—is giving them these ideas.

 “Yes, [your partner] could be learning a thing or two from the porn they watch, or maybe they’ve been doing some research in a lifestyle magazine—but if you aren’t sure where these new moves are coming from, your partner could be learning them from someone else,” says Ricciardi.

 “I just feel like you don’t appreciate me.”

 A person’s insecurities can interfere with their relationships in many major ways.
-Not only will an insecure person question whether they’re worthy of being in a relationship and create problems that don’t exist, but often times they will also seek validation in other places—namely, by cheating with other people.
-In doing this, this person is seeking to boost their self-confidence and confirm that they’re good enough, with no regard for the effects this might have on their relationship.
-And if you are constantly questioning your self-worth, then consider these 20 Signs You’re Too Sensitive.
+Not only will an insecure person question whether they’re worthy of being in a relationship and create problems that don’t exist, but often times they will also seek validation in other places, including by cheating.

 “Let’s go skydiving!”